Narius2030/Sakila-Business-Analysis/README.md

 ## Introduction
 Data set context: Sakila contains data about movie rental and payment transactions.
 In addition, it also contains information about movies and customers.

-Goal: Build a data warehouse with Apache Hive, extract, transform, and store (ETL) in Dimension and Fact tables.
+**Goal:** Build a data warehouse with Apache Hive, extract, transform, and store (ETL) in Dimension and Fact tables.
 Serves for analyzing operations, helping to improve business strategies to bring profits to businesses

 ### 1. Customer Segmentation

 Customer segmentation: aims to group customers according to certain behavioral characteristics, forming data clusters.
 From there, marketing campaigns or incentives will easily reach the appropriate customer groups
-- Use clustering model according to KMean algorithm: important attributes in this model are recency, frequency and currency
+- Use clustering model according to `KMean` algorithm: important attributes in this model are `recency`, `frequency` and `monetary`
-- The performance measures of the model are SSE, sum of squared distances to cluster centers and Silhouette Coefficient method.
+- The performance measures of the model are `SSE`, sum of squared distances to cluster centers and `Silhouette Coefficient` method.
 From there, you can choose the best number of clusters so that the data is clustered more clearly

 ### 2. Film Inventory Analysis